MateuszMielniczuk/arch-linux-snapshots/README.md

 ### Auto create snapshots before and after running Pacman <a name="auto-create-snapshots-before-and-after-running-pacman"></a>

-For more details check: [snap-pac](https://github.com/wesbarnett/snap-pac)
+Bleeding edge system can crash during updates.
+It is very handy to automatically create snapshot before installing updates.
+For more details check: [snap-pac](https://github.com/wesbarnett/snap-pac).

 ```sh
 sudo pacman -S snap-pac